-The above data revealed the differential plasticity of cortical and spinal microglial heterogeneity in the HIV-1 gp120 transgenic mouse.
-We next sought to investigate if the biological functions of the same microglial subtype in the cortex and the spinal cord were differentiated in the cortex and the spinal cord of the transgenic mice.
+The above data revealed the differential plasticity of cortical and spinal microglial heterogeneity in the HIV-1 gp120 Tg mouse.
+We next sought to investigate if the biological functions of the same microglial subtype in the cortex and the spinal cord were differentiated in the cortex and the spinal cord of the Tg mice.
 To this end, we sought to compare the activity of the canonical pathways of cortical and spinal microglial subtypes in the Wt and gp120 Tg mice.
-Lists of upregulated genes with the adjust p-value (<0.05) for individual microglial clusters (Excel table 1 and table 2) from two-, four-, and eight-month-old Wt and Tg cortices and spinal cords were entered into Ingenuity Pathways Analysis (IPA) to evaluate the change in individual biological pathways (e.g. immune response and nervous signalling pathways).
-We found that many canonical pathways present in the same subtype of the cortical and spinal microglia were differentially regulated in the Tg mice (Figures 8A-8D).
-For instance, some selected canonical pathways were evidently activated in both cortical and spinal HOM-M subtypes in Wt mice, especially at two and four months (Figures 8A and 8C).
-However, these pathways, except the neuroinflammation signalling, were severely attenuated in the cortical HOM-M of the transgenic mice across all ages (Figure 8B).
-In the spinal cords, however, the attenuation of these pathways seemed to occur, but to a lesser degree compared with their cortical counterparts (Figure 8D).
+Lists of upregulated genes with the adjusted p value (<0.05) for individual microglial clusters (Tables S1 and S2) from two-, four-, and eight-month-old Wt and Tg cortices and spinal cords were entered into Ingenuity Pathways Analysis to evaluate the change in individual biological pathways (e.g. immune response and nervous signaling pathways).
+We found that many canonical pathways present in the same subtype of the cortical and spinal microglia were evidently activated in both cortical and spinal HOM-M subtypes in Wt mice, especially at two and four months (Figures 8A and 8C).
+However, these pathways, except the neuroinflammation signaling, were severely attenuated in the cortical HOM-M of the transgenic mice across all ages (Figure 8B).
+In the spinal cords, however, the attenuation of these pathways seemed to occur but to a lesser degree compared with their cortical counterparts (Figure 8D).